JMS55/jms55.github.io/content/posts/2026_08_29_bevy_sixth_birthday/index.md

 We recently changed our contributing policy from what I'll summarize as "no AI, at all" to "some AI for code, so long as you act in good faith and show understanding and build trust in your code".
 Even that was extremely contentious, with the change coming mainly because the "no AI, at all" rule was impossible to enforce, and led to a lot of witch hunting.

-Long time contributors I've been friends with have become extremely burnt out and disengaged from Bevy, OSS, and even programming in general, in large part due to AI (and in part due to e.g. lack of an editor for years).
+Long-time contributors I've been friends with have become extremely burnt out and disengaged from Bevy, OSS, and even programming in general, in large part due to AI (and in part due to e.g. lack of an editor for years).

 I have no magic solution to this, but I ask everyone: be kind to each other.
 We all want to see Bevy succeed, and we have more in common than we do differences that divide us.